WWE Rumors: Roman Reigns, AJ Styles, & John Cena Are ‘WrestleMania 33’ Favorites

 According to ProWrestling.net, a large portion of the WrestleMania 33 card has come together now, with a total of 10 matches confirmed.
 Several of the matches just added came from this past week’s episode of WWE SmackDown Live.
 One match was set up early in the night as The Miz and Maryse continued to berate John Cena and Nikki Bella on an episode of MizTV.
 After a good number of insults and Maryse claiming she would expose Nikki for exactly what she is, Cena and Nikki arrived out to the ring to throw down.

-The Miz and Maryse wanted nothing to do with them, but General Manager Daniel Bryan arrived out to announced that since he can’t personally put his hands on Miz, he’d set up a WrestleMania match.
+The Miz and Maryse wanted nothing to do with them, but General Manager Daniel Bryan arrived out to announce that since he can’t personally put his hands on Miz; he’d set up a WrestleMania match.
 Thus, John Cena and Nikki Bella will face The Miz and Maryse in tag team action on April 2 at Orlando.

 Also on SmackDown, AJ Styles decided to take things to another level in terms of his frustration over not having a WrestleMania match yet.
 He waited for the Commissioner Shane McMahon to get to the backstage garage area and then ambushed him after he left his car.
 After a serious beatdown, Styles threw Shane face first into the back door window of a parked car and left him laid out on the concrete.